robmarkcole/BERT_as_serverless_service/README.md

 ## Issues
 * Had to unpin dependencies due to conflicts
-* Require `pytorch_model.bin`
-* Cannot list external agents error=open /opt/extensions: no such file or directory
+* Cannot list external agents error=open /opt/extensions: no such file or directory -> add the .bin file
+* "errorMessage": "Can't load tokenizer for './input/bert-base-uncased/' -> need to clone the model in `input` dir, consists of some json files.
+Also see https://github.com/huggingface/transformers/issues/353

+## Troubleshooting
+Use `docker ps` to get the name of the existing container.
+Use the command `docker exec -it <container name> /bin/bash`

+## Local dev - no docker
+## Usage
+* `python3 -m venv venv`
+* `source venv/bin/activate`
+* `pip install -r requirements.txt`
+* `python3 inference.py`